hollandmatt/markov/README.md

 This means that picking one is a simple random number generation over the length of the list.

 A graph data structure would also be an elegant way of storing the chain.
-I chose the Map mainly due to familiarity with the API.
+I chose the Map mainly due to familiarity with the API vs attempting to find a good graph library for Java.

 There are no unit tests for this code: it was difficult to work out how to write tests for something that is essentially random!